When using the Find a provider tool to create a shortlist, there are a few things to consider:

 Services Australia will provide the aged care home with the outcome of your means assessment.
 If they are yet to receive this information, the provider may ask you for some financial information.
 It’s up to you whether you provide this information.

-If you haven’t had your means assessment, do so now as the process takes time.
-Without it, you will be unable to receive any government assistance towards the costs of living there.
+If you haven’t had your means assessment, you should do so now as the process takes time.
+Without it, you will be unable to receive any government assistance towards the cost of living there.

 Read more about the means assessment.